 Charis E. Kubrin is Professor of Criminology, Law and Society and (by courtesy) Sociology at the University of California, Irvine.
 She researches the intersection of music, culture, and identity, particularly as it applies to hip-hop and minority youth in disadvantaged communities.
-She is co-author of two amicus briefs on rap music that were filed with the U.S. Supreme Court (Elonis v.
-U.S.; Bell v.
-Itawamba County School Board).
-She has testified as an expert witness in five criminal cases, including two federal cases, involving rap music as evidence of alleged underlying criminal activity and has consulted on dozens of others.
+She is co-author of three amicus briefs on rap music.
+She has testified as an expert witness in seven criminal cases, including two federal cases, involving rap music as evidence of alleged underlying criminal activity and has consulted on dozens of others.

 Jooyoung Lee is Associate Professor in the Department of Sociology at the University of Toronto.
 He is broadly interested in how gun violence transforms the social worlds and health of young Black men in different contexts.
 His first book, Blowin’ Up: Rap Dreams in South Central (University of Chicago Press, 2016), is a long-term ethnographic study of young Black men growing up in the shadows of gang violence and the entertainment industries in Los Angeles.
 This book shows how hip hop culture shields young men from the dangers of gang violence.
 He has served as an expert witness in cases involving rap music lyrics in Canada.